 All children will remain under the control of school personnel until released to the parents.
 At the pickup point, children will be monitored and decontaminated if necessary.
 School personnel will maintain a listing of the number of children picked up, and report this information every 30 minutes to the County EOC.
 Once the students are safe, the school buses may be directed to pick up residents who are without transportation.
-Any school children not picked up within six hours after they have arrived at the reception center will be taken to shelter and will remain under the supervision of the Miami-Dade County School Board personnel.
+School children will remain under the supervision of the Miami-Dade County School Board personnel.

-Medical Facilities
+• Medical Facilities